Paul Marsden (Emmerdale)

-Paul Marsden is a fictional character from the British television soap opera Emmerdale, played by Matthew Booth.
+Paul Marsden is a fictional character from the British soap opera Emmerdale, played by Matthew Booth.
 The character made his first appearance during the episode broadcast on 10 March 2003.
-The character was killed off in July 2004, following an altercation with Carl King (Tom Lister).
+The character was killed off the following year, after an altercation with Carl King (Tom Lister).
+Booth made his final appearance as Paul during the episode broadcast on 6 July 2004.

 Development

+On 15 February 2003, a reporter from Inside Soap announced Emmerdale's plans to introduce a new family, the Mardens.
+They featured a promotional cast photograph of the family, which included Booth as Paul.